sghpjuikit/player/app/speech-recognition-whisper/README.md

 - `pip install nemo_toolkit[asr]`

 Nemo is of higher quality while being faster than even the best whisper-large model.
-In addition, it has no hallucinations.
+In addition, it has no hallucinations for non-speech input.
-Hardware requirements are Nvidia GPU and enough VRAM.
+Hardware requirements are Nvidia GPU.

 #### SttHttp
 TODO